 Common Sage grows in diverse soil conditions.
 Flourishing in well-drained, sandy or loamy soil.
 Full sunlight and moderate moisture nurture its aromatic foliage and sturdy growth.
 Common Sage provides invaluable benefits to neighboring plants by repelling pests, attracting beneficial insects, and adding culinary richness to the garden.

-Planting these plants next to fennel have huge negative effects on the development of your plant.
+Planting these plants next to fennel has a huge negative effect on the development of your plant.
 Growing enemy plants can appeal detrimental insects, change the taste of the grown plant and even consuming all of the nutrients and water from your fennel.
 Because of these negative effects, we don’t recomment growing the plants below next to your fennel.

 Beans